Sunflower Oil For Dogs

 Omega 6 oil is already present in whole grains, organ meats, other oils, and poultry fat so really, as a pet parent, you should be prioritizing supplementing with Omega 3 oils (most commonly and effectively derived from fish) or finding a formulated oil that is made up of both and made with the more ideal ratio.

 Yes, as long as they’re not salted and are peeled.
 The black shell of a sunflower seed can cause gastrointestinal distress or diarrhea in some dogs, so they should only eat the sunflower seed kernel.
 Sunflower seeds also have a high salt content which can be detrimental to both human and canine blood pressure.
 They are also high in calories and fats.

-However, they also have a high nutritional content that can be extremely beneficial to a dog’s skin and coat health, production of good cholesterol, helpful in reducing anxiety levels, help increase fat metabolism, and aid in boosting cell respiration.
+However, they also have a high nutritional content that can be extremely beneficial to a dog’s skin and coat health, helpful with soothing occasional anxiousness and supporting a healthy metabolism.

 If you intend to feed your dog sunflower seeds regularly, aim for 10-20 seeds per week for small dogs, and 20-40 for big dogs.
 It is not recommended you exceed this amount and always remember that they should be peeled and not additionally salted.

 Author Braff, Danielle "Should Sunflower Oil Be Part Of Your Dog's Diet?
 Dog Eared, By Ollie, Feb 23.
 2018 https://blog.myollie.com/sunflower-oil-for-dogs/

 Author Hartley, Jodi L. "Can Dogs Have Sunflower Oil?"
 Daily Puppy https://dogcare.dailypuppy.com/can-dogs-sunflower-oil-2813.html